1907 Western University of Pennsylvania football team: Marietta

 On October 5 the Pioneers of Marietta College arrived in Pittsburgh to open the WUP football season at Exposition Park.
 The Marietta eleven surprised the oddsmakers and fifteen hundred fans in attendance as they held the WUP offense scoreless in the first half.
 WUP took the ball to the Marietta five yard line on their second possession but lost the ball on downs.
 The WUP defense kept the Pioneers offense in their own territory for the entire half.
 WUP played straight football with an occasional onside kick.
 Marietta tried some forward passes but to no avail.

 On the WUP's first possession of the second half Cal Marshall gained five yards on first and second down.
 Jud Schmidt raced twenty-three yards around right end.
 Charles Springer gained ten around left end and followed that with a thirty-eight yard dash to the end zone for the lone touchdown of the game.
 Richard Hoblitzell (former Marietta star) was successful on the goal kick after and WUP led 6–0.
 The remainder of the game was a defensive struggle with fumbles and penalties hindering any offensive continuity by both teams.
-Coach Moorehead's opening game was a success.
+Coach Moorhead's opening game was a success.

-The WUP lineup for the game against Marietta was Richard Hoblitzell (left end), Frank Van Doren (left tackle), Samuel Elliott (left guard), John Turner (center), Joe Edgar (right guard), Calvin Marshall (right tackle), Joe Campbell (right end),Karl Swenson (quarterback), Charles Springer (left halfback), Jud Schmidt (right halfback) and Omar Mehl (fullback).
+The WUP lineup for the game against Marietta was Richard Hoblitzell (left end), Frank Van Doren (left tackle), Samuel Elliott (left guard), John Turner (center), Joe Edgar (right guard), Calvin Marshall (right tackle), Joe Campbell (right end), Karl Swenson (quarterback), Charles Springer (left halfback), Jud Schmidt (right halfback) and Omar Mehl (fullback).
 Substitutions made during the game were: Fred Klawuhn replaced Charles Springer at left halfback; Winfred Banbury replaced Jud Schmidt at right halfback; John Mackrerll replaced Winfred Banbury at right halfback; and Winfred Banbury replaced Omar Mehl at fullback.
 The game was played in 20-minute halves.